 Here are two easy methods to help us boost our site’s performance:

-Method 1: Edit the wp-config.php File
+Method 1: Increase the Memory Limit in wp-config.php

-If you don’t see this line, add it before the line that says “/* That’s all, stop editing!
+If the line does not exist, add it just before the line that says “/* That’s all, stop editing!
 Happy publishing. */”:

-Method 2: Edit the .htaccess File
+Method 2: Increase the Memory Limit in .htaccess

 Locate the .htaccess file: Use an FTP client to find it in your site’s root directory.
 Since it’s a hidden file, ensure your FTP client is set to show hidden files.